arunqa2code/Gitrefresher/README.md

 # Gitrefresher
-This is just a repo to refresh GIT knoeledge.
+This is just a repo to refresh GIT knowledge.